Simuu-GI/Simuu11-GI.github.io/README.md

 ## 👋 Welcome to My GitHub Profile!

 Hello!
-I'm [Simranjeet Singh].
-I am a student of Guru Nanak Dev engineering college.
-I am currently studying in 1st year of [Computer Science Engineering] Here you'll find some of my favorite projects and contributions.
+I'm __Simranjeet Singh__.
+I am a student of __Guru Nanak Dev engineering college__.
+I am currently studying in 1st year of __Computer Science Engineering__ Here you'll find some of my favorite projects and contributions.
 Feel free to explore and reach out if you have any questions or collaboration ideas!

 ---